Egotistico Fantastico: All Elite Wrestling (2020–2022)

-National Wrestling Alliance (2021-Present)
+National Wrestling Alliance (2021–2023)

 Anthony debuted on NWA Powerrr as a Masked Mystery Man, subsequently being named Cyon.
 At Hard Times 2, he unsuccessfully challenged Tyrus for the NWA Television Title.
 On night one of the NWA 74th Anniversary Show, Cyon defeated Jax Dane to win the NWA National Championship.
+On April 7, 2023, at NWA 312, Cyon would lose the title against EC3.